nrfconnect/sdk-nrf/doc/nrf/ug_matter_configuring_controller.rst

 ****************************

 CHIP Tool for Linux or macOS is the default implementation of the Matter controller role, recommended for the nRF Connect platform.
-You can use it either on a separate device from Thread Border Router or on the same device as Thread Border Router, depending on which :ref:`development environment setup option <ug_matter_configuring>` you choose.
+For Matter over Thread, you can use it either on a separate device from Thread Border Router or on the same device as Thread Border Router, depending on which :ref:`development environment setup option <ug_matter_configuring>` you choose.
 CHIP Tool for Linux or macOS is available for both amd64 and aarch64 architectures.
 This implies that the tool can also be run on a Raspberry Pi with a 64-bit OS.